lextoumbourou/notes/notes/permanent/The Case For Story-Focused Standups.md

 Maybe a designer learns how difficult a particular detail is to implement and can propose a simpler alternative.
 Perhaps another developer knows an expert in an area of struggle from another team who can help.

-In comparison, in a person-focused standup, lacking the context of each other's updates, we may find ourselves tuning out some of the ones where updates aren't clear to us how they fit into our overall goals.
+In comparison, in a person-by-person standup, lacking the context of each other's updates, we may find ourselves tuning out some of the ones where updates aren't clear to us how they fit into our overall goals.

 **Story-focused standups are fun and less stressful**

 Since we're focusing on what we're collecting and achieving, not interrogating the details of each person's work days, we can relax and be more engaged and present.
 The overall work we are trying to accomplish is much more interesting than the minutiae of each other's work days.

-A meeting where everyone is engaged and present is much more fun than we're not.
+A meeting where everyone is engaged and present is much more fun.

 The day's first meeting should not sap the team's energy.

+In either case, we aim to finish standup in 15 minutes or less.
+The host politely tries to wrap up long-winded status updates and organizes follow-up discussions.

 ---